ministryofjustice/laa-nolasa/README.md

 If an LAA caseworker searches for a case on the Libra system using MLRA and they are unable to find a corresponding case (this can happen for numerous reasons, for instance a Legal Aid application being submitted by a legal provider before the police/courts have added onto LIBRA), the case is marked by a caseworker as 'NOT ON LIBRA' and places onto a backlog queue (the 'not on libra' queue).
 Case workers will then research these cases at a later date to see if the corresponding case is now on Libra system.

 This researching can take time as there is not a great way of prioritizing cases that may be on Libra.
-This is where the Nolasa application comes in.
+This is where the NOLASA application comes in.

 ## Not On Libra Auto-Search Application (NOLASA)
-Not On Libra Auto-Search Application (NOLASA) is a micro-service that reads cases that have been marked as 'not-on-libra' from the MLRA database once a day (8pm).
-It then auto-searches the HMCTS Libra system via the LAA's Infox message broker service.
+Not On Libra Auto-Search Application (NOLASA) is a microservice that reads cases that have been marked as 'not-on-libra' from the MLRA database once a day (8pm).
+It then auto-searches the HMCTS Libra system via the LAA's InfoX message broker service.
 The message protocol used is SOAP.

 If NOLASA finds that there are results returned for a case it updates its status in MLRA to say 'RESULTS FOUND'.
 This means that caseworkers can filter 'not on libra' cases to ones that they know they will have results for.
 They can then prioritize their case searching and linking more effectively.

-## NOLASA Springboot Micro-service
+## NOLASA Springboot Microservice
-The NOSALA micro-service has been developed using Springboot framework with enbedded Tomcat server.
+The NOSALA microservice has been developed using Springboot framework with embedded Tomcat server.
 Tomcat is fully contained in the fat JAR file.
 Gradle packages executable JAR file which is deployed as Docker image on AWS ECS.

 ## Developer setup
 ### Pre-requisites
 1. Docker
+2. Java - required version specified in the file `.java-version`
-1. SSH
+3. SSH
-1. Access to the MAAT development database
+4. Access to the MAAT development database
-1. An editor/IDE of some sort for example IntelliJ, eclipse, or atom.
+5. Java IDE - e.g. IntelliJ, eclipse, or atom

 We're using [Gradle](https://gradle.org/) to build the application.
 This also includes plugins for generating IntelliJ configuration.